The

 according to their laws and treaties with the other European Nations they

 had a right to invade.
-I was the one that explained how it was necessary to make the Constitution
+Etcetera.
+I was the one that explained to Congress how it was necessary to make the Constitution

-so guess who got to hang the bell on the cat?
+so guess who got to hang the bell on that cat?

 It was in England that the records